Azure/azure-notificationhubs-samples/README.md

 This folder contains the completed projects for the Notification Hub tutorials for the Android platform.
 The first tutorial in the series is [Getting started with Notification Hubs for Android Apps](https://azure.microsoft.com/documentation/articles/notification-hubs-android-get-started/)

+### [Push to Safari]
+Sample on how to send push notifications to Safari using Azure Notification Hubs and Azure Web Sites.

+### [Push to Chrome Apps]
+Sample Chrome App to demonstrate how to use Azure Notification Hubs to push to Chrome Apps.

+### [Push to SL Phone]
+Azure Notification Hubs Windows Phone SDK currently does not support using WNS with Windows Phone 8.1 Silverlight apps.
+This sample takes you through the steps to create a Windows Phone 8.1 Silverlight app which registers with Azure Notification Hubs so that it can receive notifications via Notification Hubs.

+### [Push to WNS]
+This sample is useful when you want to test the end to end flow between client app and WNS without Azure Notification Hubs in the picture.
+This helps in validating that your client app is set up correctly as well that you have the correct Package SID & Secret that you are configuring in the Azure Notification Hubs.
+In case the PNS responds with an error then you also get to see the exact error from the WNS itself providing additional information.

 ### [Enterprise Push Sample]
 http://azure.microsoft.com/en-us/documentation/articles/notification-hubs-enterprise-push-architecture/